Coouearde History, Family Crest & Coats of Arms

-The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Coouearde has been recorded under many different variations, including A'Court, Court, Courte, Couert, Covert, Courtie, Courts and many more.

 Early Notables of the Coouearde family (pre 1700)

-More information is included under the topic Early Coouearde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Coouearde Notables in all our PDF Extended History products and printed products wherever possible.